takhyun12/IBM-Full-Stack-Cloud-Developer/Python Project for AI & Application Development/README.md

 This educational program is developed by IBM and designed to teach how to program in cloud computing environment.

 ## Assignment
-In this project I did used the IBM Watson APIs to create two language translators.
+In this project, I did used the IBM Watson APIs to create two language translators.
 English to French and English to German.
 I did writing unit tests to test the functionality of the code I have written.

 My code got a perfect score on the peer-review :)